-In addition, as the Commission proposes to make an explicit cross-reference the Commission considers that the disclosure of information directly from NSPs to consultants other than in accordance with rule 8.6 of the Rules, would not contribute to the achievement of the NEO because it could inadvertently lead to the disclosure of a Registered Participants confidential information.
+In addition, the Commission considered that the disclosure of information directly from NSPs to consultants other than in accordance with rule 8.6 of the Rules, would not contribute to the achievement of the NEO.
+This is because it may inadvertently lead to the disclosure of a Registered Participants confidential information.
 This may weaken the confidence of generators who wish to invest in the market, which may adversely impact the reliability, safety and security of the national electricity system.
-For this reason, the Commission considers the proposal is unlikely to contribute to achievement of the NEO.
+For this reason, the Commission considered the proposal was unlikely to contribute to achievement of the NEO.

-The Commission's draft Rule determination
+The Commission's Rule determination